 Students With Disabilities

 Any potential applicant who has a physical disability or learning disability will be considered for admission provided that DNIAH is reasonably able to provide accommodations the applicant would require.
-In the case of a physical disability that, in the determination of DNIAH, might impact the applicant’s ability to successfully complete the Nurse Aide Program, the potential applicant must provide a certification from a licensed physician that the applicant is physically capable of pursuing the program of study and the physical rigors it requires to be admitted into the program.
+In the case of a physical disability that, in the determination of DNIAH, might impact the applicant’s ability to successfully complete the Nurse Assistant Program, the potential applicant must provide a certification from a licensed physician that the applicant is physically capable of pursuing the program of study and the physical rigors it requires to be admitted into the program.